pravinl23/ThreadIt/README.md

 ## 🎨 Design Philosophy

-ThreadSketch is built with a focus on:
+ThreadIt is built with a focus on:
 - **Intuitive Workflow** - Natural progression from template to finished design
 - **Professional Tools** - Industry-grade drawing capabilities
 - **Modern UX** - Smooth animations and responsive design